-Two thirds of all U.S. petrochemical production and almost a third of the nation's petroleum industries are located in Region H. The Port of Houston handled 225 million tons in 2007, adding approximately \$118 Billion to the state economy.
-In 2008, the Houston area employed 2.6 million people.
-Region H is generally characterized with urbanized land uses and broad-based economic development.
-In areas outside of the urban core, agriculture dominates economic activities.
+Two thirds of all U.S. petrochemical production and almost a third of the nation's petroleum industries are located in Region H. The area provides some of the states most popular vacation spots that, in 1994, generated approximately \$390 million dollars.
+The Port of Houston handled 161.2 million tons in 2002, to make it the sixth busiest port in the world.
+In 2000, the Houston area employed 1.8 million people or 18 percent of the state's total employment.
+Region H is generally characterized by urbanizing land uses and broad-based economic development.
+In areas outside of the urban core agriculture dominates economic activities.
 The region supports six primary economic sectors: services, manufacturing, transportation, government, agriculture and fishing.

-The service sector employs the greatest number of people in Region H. The most common service industries include: accounting, law, banking, computer software, engineering, healthcare and telecommunications.
-Medical specialties are concentrated at the Texas Medical Center in Houston and the University of Texas Medical Branch in Galveston.
+The service sector employs the greatest number of people in Region H. Medical specialties are concentrated at the Texas Medical Center in Houston and the University of Texas Medical Branch in Galveston.
 Tourism is also a major industry for both Galveston and Houston.
-Galveston alone drew more than 6.5 million tourists a year generating approximately \$700 million dollars before hurricane lke in September 2008.